Pro-Ammar/eight-puzzle-solver/README.md

 The second one was the number of inversions divided by 2 to make it admissible.
 The sum of the two is then divided by two too, for ensuring admissibility.

-Note: THe number of inversions = count( (a,b) ) such that a and b are nodes but not the same, and Current_Position(a) < Current_Position(b) and Final_Position(a) > Final_Position(b)
+Note: The number of inversions = count( (a,b) ) such that a and b are nodes but not the same, and Current_Position(a) < Current_Position(b) and Final_Position(a) > Final_Position(b)

 The program can estimate if the puzzle is solvable or not by counting the number of inversions